Paddle Billing

 1. Build request

-Build a request that includes a list of items that you want to bill for, and information about who you're billing.
+Build a request with information about who a transaction is for and what they're purchasing.
 If you're adding new items, your request should include any existing items that you want to keep.

 2. Update your invoice

-Send the request to update your transaction.
+Send the request to update the transaction.
 Paddle updates it.

 Build request